tuhdo/org-recipes/README.md

-# org-recipes - A code snippet manager with Org #
+# org-recipes - A code snippet navigator and collector with Org #

 This package collects code snippets under the inner-most Org heading.
 In the context of this package, such an Org heading is called a `Recipe`.
 It provides